Functional near-infrared spectroscopy: Continuous wave

 Continuous wave (CW) system uses light sources with constant frequency and amplitude.
 In fact, to measure absolute changes in HbO concentration with the mBLL, we need to know photon path-length.
 However, CW-fNIRS does not provide any knowledge of photon path-length, so changes in HbO concentration are relative to an unknown path-length.
-Many CW-fNIRS commercial systems use estimations of photon path-length derived from computerized Monte-Carlo simulations and physical models, to approximate absolute quantification of hemoglobin concentrations.
+Many CW-fNIRS commercial systems use estimations of photon path-length derived from computerized Monte-Carlo simulations and physical models, to approximate absolute quantification of hemoglobin concentrations [citation needed].

-Where $\text{OD}$ is the optical density or attenuation, $I_0$ is emitted light intensity, $I$ is measured light intensity, $\epsilon$ is the attenuation coefficient, $[X]$ is the chromophomore concentration, $l$ is the distance between source and detector and $\text{DPF}$ is the differential path length factor, and $G$ is a geometric factor associated with scattering.
+Where $\text{OD}$ is the optical density or attenuation, $I_0$ is emitted light intensity, $I$ is measured light intensity, $\epsilon$ is the attenuation coefficient, $[X]$ is the chromophore concentration, $l$ is the distance between source and detector and $\text{DPF}$ is the differential path length factor, and $G$ is a geometric factor associated with scattering [citation needed].

 When the attenuation coefficients $\epsilon$ are known, constant scattering loss is assumed, and the measurements are treated differentially in time, the equation reduces to:

 Where $d$ is the total corrected photon path-length.

 Using a dual wavelength system, measurements for HbO2 and Hb can be solved from the matrix equation:

 Due to their simplicity and cost-effectiveness, CW-fNIRS is by far the most common form of functional NIRS since it is the cheapest to make, applicable with more channels, and ensures a high temporal resolution.
-However, it does not distinguish between absorption and scattering changes, and cannot measure absolute absorption values: which means that it is only sensitive to relative change in HbO concentration.
+However, it does not distinguish between absorption and scattering changes, and cannot measure absolute absorption values: which means that it is only sensitive to relative change in HbO concentration [citation needed].

 Still, the simplicity and cost-effectiveness of CW-based devices prove themselves to be the most favorable for a number of clinical applications: neonatal care, patient monitoring systems, diffuse optical tomography, and so forth.
 Moreover, thanks to its portability, wireless CW systems have been developed—allowing individuals to be monitored in ambulatory, clinical and sports environments.

-Frequency domain
+Frequency domain [citation needed]

 Frequency domain (FD) system comprises NIR laser sources which provide an amplitude-modulated sinusoid at frequencies near 100 MHz.
 FD-fNIRS measures attenuation, phase shift and the average path length of light through the tissue.
-Multi-Distance, which is a part of the FD-fNIRS, is insensitive to differences in skin color—giving constant results regardless of subject variation.

 Changes in the back-scattered signal's amplitude and phase provide a direct measurement of absorption and scattering coefficients of the tissue, thus obviating the need for information about photon path-length; and from the coefficients we determine the changes in the concentration of hemodynamic parameters.

 Because of the need for modulated lasers as well as phasic measurements, FD system-based devices are more technically complex (therefore more expensive and much less portable) than CW-based ones.
 However, the system is capable of providing absolute concentrations of HbO and HbR.